-A proper pistol grip has several key features
+A proper 2-handed pistol grip has several key functions

 DOMINANAT HAND: The “V” between the thumb and forefinger is placed high on the pistol backstrap.
 Wrap the thumb and fingers around the pistol.
 Place your trigger finger along the frame parallel to the barrel.